web3/web3.js/docs/docs/guides/web3_tree_shaking_support_guide/index.md

 "sideEffects": false
 ```

+:::note
-**_NOTE:_** For further information about `sideEffects` see: https://webpack.js.org/guides/tree-shaking/
+For further information about `sideEffects` see [webpack docs](https://webpack.js.org/guides/tree-shaking/)

-3. Set your tsconfig module to `ES2015` or higher to support `imports`, because tree shaking does not work with `require`:
+::: 3.
+Set your tsconfig module to `ES2015` or higher to support `imports`, because tree shaking does not work with `require`:

 ```json
 "module": "ES2015"
 ```

-4. Use only packages which you need:
+4. Use the specific packages which you need,

     For example, if you need `web.eth`:

 ```ts
 import Web3Eth from 'web3-eth';
 ```

-If you need only few functions from `web3-utils`:
+If you only need a few functions from `web3-utils`:

 ```ts
 import { numberToHex, hexToNumber } from 'web3-utils';
 ```

-Example app with tree shaking you can find here https://github.com/ChainSafe/web3js-example-react-app
+You can find an example app with tree shaking [here](https://github.com/ChainSafe/web3js-example-react-app).